 Fee type Amount

-Enrolment fees (non-refundable) A\$200
+Enrolment fees (non-refundable) A\$300

-Course Material fee A\$300
+Course Material fee A\$500 for Leadership and Management and Diploma of Community Services A\$2,000 for Certificate III in Commercial cookery A\$2,000 for Certificate IV in Commercial cookery A\$2,000 for Diploma of Hospitality Management A\$7,00 for Individual support and Cert IV in Disability A\$600 for Information Technology courses

-Overseas Student Health Cover (OSHC) A\$ 536 per annum (for singles) approx.
+Overseas Student Health Cover (OSHC) A\$536 per annum (for singles) approx.

-Unit Repeat fee A\$300
+Unit Repeat fee A\$500

 RPL Fee Subject to qualifications and units

 Bank Transfer Fee A\$30

 Airport pickup A\$100

-Reassessment Fee \$100
+Reassessment Fee A\$300

-Late payment fee \$100
+Late payment fee A\$100

+Kitchen class Make up A\$500

-^{}Fees are subject to change without notice.
+\ Fees are subject to change without notice.
 Please contact student administration for updated fees and charges.
-For all courses, course material fees include textbook and printed material costs only.
-Reassessment Fee will be applicable only after 3 attempts.
+For Leadership and Management, IT and Accounting courses, material fees include cost of textbook, LMS printed material costs.
+For hospitality courses, material fees include costs of textbook, printed material, tool kit, uniform, and ingredient.